How Prompt Engineering Is Transforming Legal Practice in 2025

 Artificial intelligence has moved far beyond novelty status in the legal profession.
 By 2025, LLM-powered tools are no longer experimental add-ons to legal workflows; they are rapidly becoming core infrastructure.
 Firms that adopt AI without a disciplined framework often receive inconsistent or unreliable results.
 Firms that approach AI with structure, governance, and training, in particular training around prompt engineering, realize exponential gains in accuracy, efficiency, and competitive differentiation.

-Drawing on the principles outlined in Dr. Mitchell Adams’ Legal Prompt Engineering guide, this article offers a high level, practice ready exploration of what prompt engineering truly means for modern legal practice, why it matters, and how law firms can build internal systems around it.
+Drawing on the principles outlined in Dr. Mitchell Adams’ Legal Prompt Engineering guide — alongside foundational research from OpenAI and Anthropic — this article offers a high level, practice ready exploration of what prompt engineering truly means for modern legal practice, why it matters, and how law firms can build internal systems around it.

 Why AI Has Become Foundational to Legal Workflows